The 10 Critical Steps to Take After a Data Security Breach

 Your data has been stolen, but as you already know, it’s not only your data.
 Usually, in such an attack, data from multiple sources are retrieved such as your customers’ information, your business partners’ details or financial credentials from credit-card companies.

-And the “nice” thing about all this is that each one of them can “sue you” for not taking care of the information they provided to you.
-So, the initial security breach becomes something bigger that you can hardly control now.
+And the “nice” thing about all this is that each one of them can “sue you” for not taking care of the information they provided to you, especially with the European General Data Protection Regulation (GDPR).
+So, the initial security breach becomes something bigger, something that you can hardly control now.

 For this reason, as soon as you know you have a problem, call the legal department and tell them everything.
-They know what to do.
+They know what to do and they will probably investigate some cyber liability insurance.

 9. Check your backups and logs.